MilhouseVH/texturecache.py/README.md

 Set values for `webserver.username` and `webserver.password` if you require webserver authentication.

 The `extrajson.*` properties allow the specification of additional JSON audio/video fields to be returned by the J/Jd query options.
-See the XBMC [JSON-RPC API Specification](http://wiki.xbmc.org/index.php?title=JSON-RPC_API/v6) for details.
+See the Kodi [JSON-RPC API Specification](http://kodi.wiki/view/JSON-RPC_API/v6) for details.

 The `qa.art.*`, `qa.blank.*` and `qa.zero.*` files can be used to replace or add additional fields for qa (not zero, not blank, and present in art list).
 Add to default fields by prefixing with +, so `qa.blank.movies = +director` will QA mpaa, plot and director for movies (failing QA if any are blank).